Ocean cruising in Greenland

 A natural masterpiece brimming with imposing glaciers, blue ice fields and fjords kissed by snow-capped mountains, few places are as catch-your-breath extraordinary as wild, untamed Greenland.
-Trust us, you’ll want to snap away until your camera battery blinks.
+Trust us, you’ll want to snap away until your camera battery blinks along your Greenland cruise.
 But there is much more to discover beyond the remarkable landscape, from the fascinating ways of the Inuit culture to a cornucopia of amazing wildlife including whales, polar bears and reindeer.
-Though almost 80 per cent of Greenland’s surface is covered by a gigantic sheet of ice 14 times the size of England, the ice-free southwest coast is peppered with unique towns to explore.
+Though almost 80 percent of Greenland’s surface is covered by a gigantic sheet of ice 14 times the size of England, the ice-free southwest coast is peppered with unique towns to explore along a Greenland cruise.
 The old saying goes, “When you've seen the world, there's always Greenland,” but there are many reasons to make the trip much sooner.

-Get in touch with your inner pioneer and experience Greenland’s twinkling, icy beauty as its earliest explorers did, from the water.
+Get in touch with your inner pioneer along a Greenland cruise and experience Greenland’s twinkling, icy beauty as its earliest explorers did, from the water.
 There’s perhaps no better way to see the world’s largest island than by ship, with intrepid adventurers and cartographers all having crossed the ice cap to Greenland from across the sea.
 With the exception of the northernmost parts of the island, which are hard to access due to sea ice, almost everywhere in the country can be reached by boat during peak season, which runs from June until Oct.
 And with ships featuring ice-strengthened hulls and a host of modern amenities to keep you snug and warm, you can soak up the impressive sights from luxurious comfort.
 Let’s face it, having your crew fish out free-floating pieces of ice from the sea for your nightcap is pretty cool, right?
-Among the cruise lines that call on Greenland are Crystal Cruises, Holland America Line, Princess Cruises and Silversea Cruises, with the ports of Nanortalik and Qaqortoq in south Greenland frequented by these larger ships on transatlantic crossings.
+Looking to cruise to Greenland from UK?
+Among the cruise lines that call on Greenland are Crystal Cruises, Holland America Line, Princess Cruises and Silversea Cruises, with cruise ports in Greenland of Nanortalik and Qaqortoq in south Greenland frequented by these larger ships on transatlantic crossings.

 Greenland’s capital city is home to almost a quarter of the country’s population (around 16,800 residents).
-Stroll around the delightful old harbour, with its wooden homes and fantastic views of the sparkling Nuuk fjord.
+Along your cruise to Greenland, stop to take a stroll around the delightful old harbour, with its wooden homes and fantastic views of the sparkling Nuuk fjord.
 Admire street art, sample traditional dishes, such as nipisa suaat – Greenland's signature caviar – or head to Imaneq Street to shop for traditional garments made from muskox wool.
 Nuuk’s surrounding waters are home to humpback, fin, and minke whales from May-Nov, making it a perfect spot to join a whale-watching trip.
 And you’re unlikely to find a colder beer anywhere in the world than with a tasting flight of local craft beer at Greenland’s largest microbrewery, a must-do before boarding back on ship.

 Known as ‘the place of polar bears’ these giant shaggy creatures live and hunt on the sea ice close to the town and can often be seen from the shores of Nanortalik, though they seldom approach the settlement itself.
 During winter months, visitors here may be lucky enough to capture the Aurora Borealis – Mother Nature’s own light display, with curtains of white, yellow and green flashes lighting up the sky.
 The town has a well-preserved historic quarter, lined with cafés and brightly coloured houses.
 The Nanortalik Museum has some fascinating exhibits including the oldest women’s boat ever found, which dates back to 1440 and was found by polar explorer Eigil Knuth.